cyberbono3/eth2-shuffle-yaml/README.md

-# Little Enhancement of eth2-shuffle to shuffle indexs
+# Little Enhancement of eth2-shuffle

 Shuffling algorithm for ETH 2.0.